CapricanDRJ/HadesStarCommunityData/docs/corp/e75857448fb1e8d620c964ec4abe23f7e07374a4a70fde79f655862152e8f428/index.md

 ```
 <color=white>We are BSO!
 The oldest conglomerate in HS

-BlackStar Order, Final, TS, UG, AN, Dau, Pro, Soy, & Obn working together to excel
+BlackStar Order, Final, TS, UG, AN, Dau, Pro, Soy, & Obn working toge
+ther to excel

 You are RS5+ & want to join?</color>
-Discord: (YTaYrhy)
+Discord: (YTaYrhy)}
 ```
 ### [Discord](https://discord.gg/YTaYrhy)
 ### Whitestar Bonus ✅